rwhogg/gulp-flowcheck/README.md

 });
 ```

+The default reporter uses a JSON format.
+You'll probably find `GulpFlow.markdownReporter()` easier to read.

 ### Automatically adding `@flow` headers
 You can use [gulp-header](https://github.com/godaddy/gulp-header) to add the `@flow` headers to your source code
 automatically: